Fermi Surface Variation of Ce 4f-electrons in Hybridization Controlled Heavy-Fermion Systems: Experimetal methods

-Single crystalline samples, CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_2$, crystallized in the orthorhombic CeNiSi$_2$-type (\textit{Cmcm}) structure.
-They were prepared by Bridgeman and Czochralski methods, and were annealed at 900 $^{\circ}$C for about one week.
+Single crystalline samples, CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_2$, crystallized in the isostructural orthorhombic CeNiSi$_2$-type (\textit{Cmcm}) structure.
+They were prepared by Bridgeman and Czochralski methods with annealing at 900 $^{\circ}$C for about one week.
 Laue pattern and X-ray diffraction analysis confirm that the samples used in this study have a good crystallization and are in single phase, respectively.
-Samples are categorized into non-magnetic heavy-fermions and have different hybridization strength; CeCoSi$_2$ has a larger Kondo temperature ($T_\textrm{K}$, an energy scale of hybridization strength between Ce 4$f$- and conduction electrons) rather than CeCoGe$_{1.2}$Si$_{0.8}$ ($T_\textrm{K}$ $\sim$ 350 K \cite{Im08}).
+Samples are categorized into non-magnetic heavy-fermions and have different hybridization strength; CeCoSi$_2$ has a larger Kondo temperature ($T_\textrm{K}$, an energy scale of c-f hybridization strength) rather than CeCoGe$_{1.2}$Si$_{0.8}$ ($T_\textrm{K}$ $\sim$ 350 K \cite{Im08}).
 In these systems, the increase of hybridization strength is considered to be exclusively derived from the increase of chemical pressure as in CeNiGe$_{2-x}$Si$_{x}$ systems, where the lattice constants are reduced without the change of the Ni 3$d$ state character near $E_F$ \cite{Im07}.
-This provides an ideal condition to directly compare the FSs formed by hybridization between the Ce 4$f$- and conduction bands.
+This provides an ideal condition to directly compare the change of FSs caused by hybridization between the Ce 4$f$- and conduction bands.
 Ce 3$d$-4$f$ resonant ARPES measurements have been performed at the BL23SU of SPring-8.
-The photon energies for on- and off-resonant ARPES are set to be 886 and 879 eV from X-ray absorption spectra; the on-resonant spectra represent the Ce 4$f$-electronic structure and the off-resonant spectra the electronic structure of non-4f-states \cite{Hufn95}.
+The photon energies for on- and off-resonant ARPES are set to be 886 and 879 eV from X-ray absorption spectra.
+Owing to the process of the resonant PES, the on-resonant spectra mainly come from the Ce 4$f$-electronic structure and the off-resonant spectra represent the electronic structure of non-4f-states \cite{Hufn95}.
 Measurement temperature and total energy resolution are about 20 K and 120 meV, respectively.
 The clean surfaces in the (010) plane were prepared by \textit{in situ} cleaving of single crystal samples under a vacuum of 2 $\times$ 10$^{-8}$ Pa.
 Sample cleanliness was checked by the absence of the O 1$s$ core-level spectrum.
 The $E_F$ of the sample was referred to that of Au film and was calibrated by using Au 4$f$ core-level peak.